kastoestoramadus/snakes-ladders/README.md

     GET     /is-finished              check if game has finished.
 No params.
     GET     /next-moves               check who will perfrom next move.
 No params.
     GET     /board                    get the board model.
 No params.

+If you provide mongo instance on localhost and default port then the saveGames will work.
+If any then it will be loaded on the start of the server.